 Cardiovascular Technologists perform various diagnostic procedures so that a diagnosis may be established concerning that patient's cardiovascular system.
-The cardiovascular technologist reviews and records pertinent patient history and supporting data through the use of special equipment to direct nonionizing, high frequency sound waves into areas of the patient's body.
-Cardiovascular technologists operate the equipment, which collects reflected echoes and form an image that can be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician.
+The Cardiovascular Technologist reviews and records pertinent patient history and supporting data through the use of special equipment to direct nonionizing, high frequency sound waves into areas of the patient's body.
+Cardiovascular Technologists operate the equipment, which collects reflected echoes and forms an image that can be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician.
 Cardiac sonographers perform their noninvasive study primarily on the heart, looking at its walls, chambers, valves, vessels and functions.
-Background checks and drug screenings are required for this program.